On this page you can find out how to cast your vote by post at an election or referendum in the UK.

 - Take it to the post box yourself, if you can

-- If you can't do that, either give it to somebody you know and trust to post it for you, or ring your local electoral registration office, to ask if they can collect it from you
+- If you can't do that, either give it to somebody you know and trust to post it for you, or ring your local elections team, to ask if they can collect it from you

 - Don't hand it to a candidate or party worker unless no other way is practical